federicoangioni/flapper-dynamic-model/README.md

 ## Building up from the previous model

 The same philosophy of defining the drag force as linearly proportional to the flapping frequency and the body axes velocity in the direction the drag is acting.
-To apply these concepts, few different variables are introduced.
+To apply these concepts, a few different variables are introduced.

 Firstly, the dihedral angle $\Gamma$ is defined as positive for $\theta > 0$, and thus pitching backwards, similarly, $\Gamma <0$ brings to negative pitch, and thus going forward.
-Please note the $\theta >0$ or $\theta< 0$ is only valid if the drone is considered to be hovering initially.
+Please note that the $\theta >0$ or $\theta< 0$ is only valid if the drone is considered to be hovering initially.

 Secondly, the yaw angle $\Lambda$